 Cancer screening exams are tests you take if you don’t have any symptoms.
 They are often based on factors like age.

-African-American men and men with a family history of prostate cancer – especially their father, brother or paternal uncle – should start the conversation at age 45.
+African-American men and men with a family history of prostate cancer – especially their father, brother or paternal uncle – should start the conversation earlier.

 “What’s being promoted is this concept of shared decision-making.
 So when you see the advice to talk to your doctor, that’s what it means,” Davis says.